HOW IT WORKS

 5. Joint (or Shuttle) Sessions

 Next we meet together—or by secure shuttle if separate rooms or locations are safer.
-We confirm the topics to resolve (parenting time, support, property, prenup terms, family-business matters, and more) and sign a concise Contract to Mediate.
-Sessions run 60–120 minutes and repeat as needed until a settlement is reached.
+We confirm the topics to resolve (parenting time, major decisions, child and spousal support, basic property and asset division, pets, etc.) Sessions run 60–120 minutes and repeat as needed until a settlement is reached.
+Time and amount of sessions needed entirely depends on your needs and ability to come to mutual agreements.

 6. Memorandum of Understanding (MOU)